suprithc/UI-UX-Creation/README.md

-# UI-UX-Creation
+# UI-UX-Creation(Assignment Of DeltaX Company)
-Prototype Of 'Trusted Insurance company'
+## Prototype Of 'Trusted Insurance company'